browserengineering/book/book/scheduling.md

 ::: {.further}

-Before the `requestAnimationFrame` API, developers approximaterd it with code like this:
+Before the `requestAnimationFrame` API, developers approximated it with code like this:

 ``` {.javascript expected=False}